 Prior to the opening of the Gateway Shopping Centre in Yarrawonga, heavy vehicles travelling from the south to Pinelands were able to use the left turn into Marjorie Street off the Stuart Highway.

 This access was possible due to a detour via Yarrawonga Road that allowed traffic to turn safely through Yarrawonga Road / Roystonea Avenue intersection into the outermost lane of Roystonea Avenue (before becoming Stuart Highway) and turning left into Marjorie Street (refer map below).

 This route is no longer a suitable long-term option for heavy vehicles as the number of traffic conflicts has increased on Yarrawonga Road with the construction of Gateway Shopping Centre which caters for 1,400 car parks for shoppers.

 A new, safer option for heavy vehicles to enter Pinelands from the Stuart Highway is required.
-This is also evident in the crash data for the uncontrolled intersections on the Stuart Highway at Pinelands and Holtze.
-There have been more than 50 crashes in the past two years at these intersections.
+This is also evident in the crash data for the uncontrolled intersections on the Stuart Highway (between Foundation Road and the Roystonea Avenue interchange).

 The Department of Infrastructure, Planning and Logistics has been undertaking planning work to improve heavy vehicle access into Pinelands since late 2016.
 The objectives of the planning work has been to:

 The project is currently in its third round of consultation.